penn-figueroa-lab/hand_exoskeleton/Print files/Print Orientation Guide/PRINT_ORIENTATION_GUIDE.md

   <img src="../../Images/Hand_Exo_Full_Bed.png" alt="Full bed slice view in Bambu Studio" width="800"/>
 </p>

 *Full bed layout shown in Line Type color scheme.
-Orange/red = part walls and infill.
+Red = part infill and walls.
 Green = support structures.
-Blue = travel moves.*
+Blue = brim.*

 ---

 ## Part Orientation Guidelines

-### Wrist Mount
-Print **flat on its back face** (the surface that contacts the wrist faces down).
-This maximizes layer adhesion along the length of the part and minimizes the number of supports needed.
-Supports are required on the motor mount interface area and the electronics bay walls.

-### Motor Mount
-Print with the **motor face up**.
-No supports needed.

-### Right Transmission Mount
-Print **upright** with the bearing seat face up.
-Minimal or no supports required.

 ### Transmission Shaft
 Print **horizontal / flat on the bed**.
-This gives the best layer orientation for torsional strength along the shaft's length.
+This gives the best layer orientation for torsional strength along the shaft's length and the best surface finish on the shaft geometry.
 No supports needed.

-### Large Spur Gear (50T)
-Print **flat on the tooth face** (gear face down, hub up).
-This produces the best surface finish on the tooth profile and the most accurate tooth geometry.
-No supports needed.

-### Small Spur Gear (20T)
-Same as large gear — print **flat on the tooth face**.
-No supports needed.

-### Base Linkages
-Print **flat on the bed** (longest dimension along the bed).
-No supports needed.

-### Intermediate Linkages (130 mm and 100 mm)
-Print **flat on the bed**.
-No supports needed.

-### Vertical Linkages
-Print **flat on the bed**.
-No supports needed.

-### L-Shape Linkages
-Print **flat on the bed**, with the L-shape's longest arm lying flat.
-No supports needed.

-### Base Finger Connectors (MCP)
-Print **curved side down** (the side that contacts the finger faces the bed).
-Supports are required on the overhang at the slot and on the linkage mounting interfaces.
-Remove supports carefully to avoid damaging the slot geometry.

-### Small Finger Connectors (PIP/DIP)
+### L-Shape Linkages & Finger Connectors (MCP and PIP/DIP)
-Same as base finger connectors — print **curved side down**.
-Supports required.
+Print at a **~30° tilt** to minimize the amount of support material needed on the curved and slotted faces.
+This significantly reduces support cleanup time while maintaining good surface quality on the contact surfaces.

 ---